Unlawful Entry in D.C.

-Unlike burglary, which generally requires entry into a building or structure with intent to commit a crime, unlawful entry onto property/trespass involves mere presence on property without authorization or consent.
+Unlike burglary, which requires entry into a building or structure with intent to commit a crime, unlawful entry onto property/trespass involves mere presence on property without authorization or consent.
 As such, it is a far less serious offense.

-It is illegal in D.C. to enter or attempt to enter any private dwelling, public building or other property or to remain within such property without lawful authority and against the will of the lawful occupant.
+In order to secure a conviction for unlawful entry in D.C., the government must prove beyond a reasonable doubt that the defendant entered or attempted to enter a private dwelling, public building, or other property or remained on such property without lawful authority and against the will of the lawful occupant.
 “Private dwelling” is defined as a privately owned house, apartment, condo or any other building used as living quarters.
 D.C.
 Criminal Code 22-3302.